Veggie Loaded Fried Quinoa

 I loaded this quinoa to the brim with fresh veggies.
 I went on veggie overload and threw in some fresh snow peas, carrots, red pepper, onions, ginger, peas, and green onions.
 The result is crazy good, or, as Guy would say, Money!

-The best part about this dish is that it’s ridiculously simple to throw together, making it the perfect weeknight meal.
+The best part about this Veggie Loaded Fried Quinoa is that it’s ridiculously simple to throw together, making it the perfect weeknight meal.
 Quinoa is surprisingly very filling.
 I’m diggin’ it!

 - 3/4 cup quinoa

-- 1 1/2 cups chicken stock (vegetable stock or water)
+- 1 and 1/2 cups chicken stock (vegetable stock or water)

 - 1 cup onion, diced